 London Stock Exchange Group (LSE) Rating Reiterated by Credit Suisse Group

-Credit Suisse Group reaffirmed their outperform rating on shares of London Stock Exchange Group (LON:LSE) in a research report report published on Wednesday morning.
-The brokerage currently has a GBX 4,450 ($61.48) price target on the stock.
+Credit Suisse Group reiterated their outperform rating on shares of London Stock Exchange Group (LON:LSE) in a research report report published on Wednesday, March 28th.
+Credit Suisse Group currently has a GBX 4,450 ($62.46) price objective on the stock.

-LSE has been the subject of several other research reports.
-Royal Bank of Canada set a GBX 4,500 ($62.17) target price on London Stock Exchange Group and gave the stock a buy rating in a research report on Monday, February 26th.
-UBS set a GBX 4,050 ($55.95) target price on London Stock Exchange Group and gave the stock a neutral rating in a research report on Tuesday, March 6th.
-Berenberg Bank started coverage on London Stock Exchange Group in a research report on Friday, March 9th.
-They issued a buy rating and a GBX 4,690 ($64.80) target price for the company.
-JPMorgan Chase set a GBX 3,955 ($54.64) target price on London Stock Exchange Group and gave the stock a neutral rating in a research report on Tuesday, December 12th.
-Finally, Morgan Stanley reaffirmed a buy rating on shares of London Stock Exchange Group in a research report on Tuesday, February 13th.
-Six research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of GBX 4,203.06 ($58.07).
+A number of other research firms also recently issued reports on LSE.
+Morgan Stanley restated a buy rating on shares of London Stock Exchange Group in a research note on Tuesday, February 13th.
+JPMorgan Chase restated a neutral rating and issued a GBX 3,955 ($55.52) price target (down from GBX 3,955 ($55.52)) on shares of London Stock Exchange Group in a research note on Wednesday, November 29th.
+UBS set a GBX 4,050 ($56.85) price target on London Stock Exchange Group and gave the stock a neutral rating in a research note on Tuesday, March 6th.
+Deutsche Bank restated a hold rating and issued a GBX 4,000 ($56.15) price target on shares of London Stock Exchange Group in a research note on Friday, February 23rd.
+Finally, Societe Generale set a GBX 4,650 ($65.27) price target on London Stock Exchange Group and gave the stock a buy rating in a research note on Friday, February 16th.
+Six equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average target price of GBX 4,203.06 ($59.00).

-The firm also recently declared a dividend, which will be paid on Wednesday, May 30th.
-Investors of record on Thursday, May 3rd will be issued a GBX 37.20 ($0.51) dividend.
+The business also recently announced a dividend, which will be paid on Wednesday, May 30th.
+Investors of record on Thursday, May 3rd will be issued a GBX 37.20 ($0.52) dividend.
+This is a boost from London Stock Exchange Group’s previous dividend of $14.40.
+This represents a yield of 0.93%.
 The ex-dividend date of this dividend is Thursday, May 3rd.
-This represents a yield of 0.93%.
-This is an increase from London Stock Exchange Group’s previous dividend of $14.40.

-COPYRIGHT VIOLATION WARNING: “London Stock Exchange Group (LSE) Rating Reiterated by Credit Suisse Group” was first reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this news story on another publication, it was stolen and reposted in violation of U.S. & international copyright & trademark law.
-The correct version of this news story can be accessed at https://macondaily.com/2018/04/01/london-stock-exchange-group-lse-rating-reiterated-by-credit-suisse-group.html.
+COPYRIGHT VIOLATION WARNING: This piece was first published by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this piece on another site, it was copied illegally and reposted in violation of international copyright law.
+The correct version of this piece can be viewed at https://macondaily.com/2018/04/08/london-stock-exchange-group-lse-rating-reiterated-by-credit-suisse-group-updated.html.

 London Stock Exchange Group Company Profile